 What is the Privacy Act of 1974?
-How to comply?
+How to Comply?

-The Privacy Act of 1974 is a U.S. federal law that established a code of fair information practice that oversees and governs the collection, use, dissemination and maintenance of any personally identifiable information used in systems of records by federal agencies.
+The Privacy Act of 1974 is a U.S. federal law that established a code of fair information practice that oversees and governs the collection, use, dissemination, and maintenance of any personally identifiable information used in systems of records by federal agencies.
 In this context, a system of records is defined as a group of records under the control of a government agency in which information is retrieved based on either the name of the individual or a number assigned to them.
 Moreover, the Privacy Act states that these agencies must give notice to the public concerning the keeping of these records in the Federal Register, the official journal of the government of the United States of America.

-The Privacy Act also prohibits the disclosure of any of the information such records systems without the written consent of the individual in question, unless the disclosure falls under one of twelve statutory exceptions.
+The Privacy Act also prohibits the disclosure of any of the information in such records systems without the written consent of the individual in question, unless the disclosure falls under one of twelve statutory exceptions.
 These exceptions include but are not limited to: